For Complex, Custom Installations

 System Design Overview

-A multiple step process ensures steady progress from the planning stages to going live, and beyond.
+A multiple step onboarding process ensures steady progress from the planning stages to going live and beyond.

-For clients who have unique needs or are planning larger of more complex installations, system design services will guide you through the process.
-We use a standard methodology as outlined below to tackle larger projects in an orderly and well documented manner.
+For clients who have unique needs or are planning for larger and more complex installations, we provide system design onboarding services to guide you through the process.
+We use a standard methodology to tackle larger projects in an orderly and well documented manner.

 System Design Details

 The first step to building a good system design is to get a close look at current operations and examine what is currently working well and what is deficient.
-Alongside this examination we will look at your future goals, new feature or process needs, and outline a plan for years to come.
+During this examination we will also consider your future goals, new feature or process needs, and outline a plan for the years ahead.
 This part of the design process is called the Site Analysis and will be conducted at your facility by one or more of our engineers.
-During this step we encourage input from all stakeholders in your facility as this is a joint application design process.
+During this step we encourage all stakeholders in your facility to provide input and join us in this joint application design onboarding process.

-After the on-site portion of the Site Analysis is complete, our engineers will take all the notes, photos, samples documents, and other information gathered and draw up a system design to address your needs.
-The design will be outlined in a Site Analysis booklet that outlines in detail every process, screen mockups for every data entry screen or function, and process functions.
+After the on-site portion of the Site Analysis is complete, our engineers will take all the notes, photos, samples documents, and other information gathered and draw up a system design to address your unique needs.
+The design will be organized in a Site Analysis booklet that outlines every process, screen mockups for every data entry screen or function, and process functions.
 The engineers will utilize the existing HELM functions within configurable limits when possible, and outline custom code if needed.

 Upon the completion of the Site Analysis document, a joint review of the proposed design is performed.
-During this pass suggestions and questions from our engineers are address, as well as getting confirmations or changes from your stakeholders.
-The Site Analysis document is updated accordingly.
-Depending on the amount of changes, multiple design updates and reviews are not uncommon.
+During this review, suggestions and questions from our engineers, and confirmations or changes from your stakeholders are addressed.
+Then, the Site Analysis document is updated accordingly.
+Depending on the number of changes, multiple design updates and reviews are not uncommon.
 Once all parties agree on the designs, the Site Analysis is signed off by all parties.

 Quotes and Contracts